shervinkh/sgu-client/README.md

 A simple competition program that i had written for fun. but some people wanted it here :)

-Developed In ~2013 Fall By Shervin Kh & Edited By Ali Bahjati In ~2014
+Developed In ~2013 Fall By Shervin Kh & Edited By Ali Bahjati In ~2014 Summer

 Installation
 ============